parnesh3110/clear-lakes-dental-assessment/README.md

 ````

-Go to http://localhost:3000 and you should see the login page.
+Go to http://localhost:3000 or https://clear-lakes-dental-assessment.vercel.app and you should see the login page.
+Create a new user and you can see the previously added records by the user.
+You can create a new record and it will be save to the database.

 ## What It Does